Scalable Multi Agent Diffusion Policies for Coverage Control

 \section{Conclusion}

 We propose MADP, a scalable, diffusion-based control policy for decentralized multi agent systems.
-The novelty of MADP is in the combination of generative diffusion models with spatial transformers to enable sampling from the distribution of navigation policies for large scale teams.
-We demonstrate MADP on the coverage control task, showing that it exceeded the performance of the state-of-the-art LPAC-K3 across several variations of the problem.
-MADP excels when the problem becomes more difficult when areas of interest are smaller.
+The novelty of MADP is in the combination of generative diffusion models with spatial transformers to enable sampling from the distribution of navigation policies for large-scale teams.
+We demonstrate MADP on the coverage control task, showing that it exceeds the performance of the state-of-the-art LPAC-K3 across several variations of the problem.
+MADP excels when areas of interest are smaller, which makes the problem more challenging.
 We posit that this could be the result of the stochasticity of GDMs enhancing exploration through perturbation.
-The diversity of trajectories produced by MADP has piqued our imagination and we will consider ways to exploit this property in our future work.
-Methods such as guidance or model predictive path integral (MMPI) control may enable the harnessing of these diverse trajectories to further improve performance.
+The diversity of trajectories produced by MADP motivates further investigation; we plan to explore ways to exploit this property in future work.
+Guidance control and model predictive path integral (MPPI) control are promising approaches that leverage the use of these diverse stochastic trajectories to further improve performance.